angry-bender/angry-bender.github.io/_posts/2020-02-27-basic_linux_resources.md

 In this case, we have reduced the analyst's work, by reducing a file of over 1000 lines to 58, a much easier bit of data to sort through.

 ![grep](/img/lt/grep.png)

+>Note -  **WSL USERS** : If you are using Windows Subshell for Linux (WSL) you must edit any input file (Files you want to use with -f) within WSL (Use Nano or VIM).
+Using windows notepad will not work, due to the way it encodes.

 Command | Description
 -------|--------